Thời sự

-News is the main news program of Vietnam Television.
+Thời sự (lit.
+'News' or 'Current affairs' or 'Current events) is the main news program of Vietnam Television.
 First broadcast on September 7, 1970, it is one of the oldest and most watched programs in Vietnam.
-The program also plays a key role in the work of information, propaganda, and public opinion orientation of the government of Vietnam.
+The program presents news and events under the view of the Government of Vietnam. along with an edited version for the hearing impaired available on VTVgo.
+On Lunar New Year each year, the program is broadcast live on all Vietnam Television channels.

-Main editions of News are broadcast live at two timeslots.
-The midday edition airs at 12:00 ICT daily on VTV1, while the evening edition airs at 19:00 ICT daily on VTV1, VTV2, and VTV3.
-Shorter editions are usually broadcast at the top of the hour.
+The main version is broadcast live at 12:00 on VTV1, and at 19:00 daily on VTV1, VTV2, VTV3 and VTV10, and is rebroadcast on most local and national essential television channels in Vietnam.
+At various other times of the day, a shorter version called Tin Tức is broadcast.
 Editions of the program are also available on VTV's online platforms.

 History

-Before Vietnam Television was born in 1970, news – documentaries was one of the genres produced by Vietnam Film Studio in the form of plastic films.
+Before Vietnam Television was born in 1970, news – documentaries was one of the genres produced by Vietnam Film Studio in the form of film reels.
 In 1956, the Documentary & News Film Studio separated from the Vietnam Film Studio to form the Central Documentary and Science Film Studio.

 In 1968, the Television Film Studio was established, with the task of producing 16-mm television films to send to foreign television stations to propagate the situation during wartime in Vietnam.
 Also from that time, foreign television crews were invited and guided to operate and prepare necessary material and technical foundations for the construction of a complete radio-television studio and a radio-television industry to serve the domestic propaganda work in the future.

-In 1970, News was one of the first programs in the first experimental television broadcast of Voice of Vietnam.
-From that day forward, the official genre of television news was born.
+In 1970, Thời sự was one of the first programs in the first experimental television broadcast of Voice of Vietnam.
+From that day, the official genre of television news was born.
 Since then, News has always been a part of the television program every night, usually starting at 19:00.
-Initially, as there was no storage device at that time, the News program was broadcast live, later it had been pre-recorded.
-News was broadcast after the children's program Little Flowers.
-In the following period, along with additional broadcasts in the morning and afternoon, news bulletins were also expanded.
-When the channel VTV2 was formed in 1990, News was broadcast on both channels in the evening broadcast.
-The 19:00 news program on VTV2 was broadcast for the following years until 2001, when it was no longer broadcast.
+Initially, as there was no storage device at that time, Thời sự was broadcast live, but later editions were pre-recorded.
+Thời sự was broadcast after the children's program The Little Flowers.

+Along with additional broadcasts in the morning and afternoon, news bulletins were also expanded.
+When the channel VTV2 was formed in 1990, Thời sự was broadcast on both channels in the evening broadcast.
+The 19:00 edition on VTV2 was broadcast for the following years until 2001.

-In October 1997, the program News began to be broadcast live to inform the audience with the fastest information, and was broadcast on VTV1 channel at the same time with VTV3 at 19:00 daily.
-In addition to the main version, there are also Domestic News, International News, broadcast in the morning on VTV1, and the midday news, first broadcast on VTV2 and rebroadcast on VTV3 in the afternoon.
+In October 1997, Thời sự began to be broadcast live, and was simulcast on VTV1 and VTV3 at 19:00 daily.
+In addition to the main version, there are also Domestic News and International News, broadcast in the morning on VTV1, and the midday news, first broadcast on VTV2 and rebroadcast on VTV3 in the afternoon.